Installation of SDK on Windows from sources

 Supported Cameras

-If you want to use a Prophesee EVK that is not in the list above, it might have been discontinued.
+If you want to use a Prophesee EVK that is not listed above, it might have been discontinued.
 Refer to the Prophesee EVKs Support section to find out which previous version of the SDK is supporting it.

 If you own a third-party vendor event-based camera, refer to the Camera Plugin Installation page to see how it can be deployed and configured.